anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 What about the rest of the Bible (apart from the Gospels and the Psalms)?
 As well as cameo appearances during seasons and festivals, and 'Related' Old Testament readings after Trinity, the Bible is read systematically as follows:

 * Old Testament
-  * Leviticus, Numbers, Deuteronomy and Joshua: no systematic readings
+  * Leviticus, Numbers, Deuteronomy, Joshua, Nehemiah, Ezekiel, Daniel, Jonah, Micah, Zephaniah and Malachi: no systematic readings
-  * Judges, Ruth: not included
+  * Judges, Ruth, Ezra, Obadiah, Nahum and Haggai: not included
   * 1 and 2 Chronicles: not included (outside festivals)
-  * Ezra: not included
-  * Nehemiah: no systematic readings
-  * Ecclesiastes: once as a 'Related' reading
+  * Ecclesiastes, Habakkuk and Zechariah: once as a 'Related' reading
   * Isaiah: features prominently in Advent, Christmas and Epiphany, and at other times (not sequential)
-  * Ezekiel, Daniel: no systematic readings
-  * Obadiah: not included
-  * Jonah, Micah: no systematic readings
-  * Nahum: not included
-  * Habakkuk: once as a 'Related' reading
-  * Zephaniah: no systematic readings
-  * Haggai: not included
-  * Zechariah: once as a 'Related' reading
-  * Malachi: no systemic readings
 * New Testament
   * Acts: Easter season, Years A, B and C (vaguely sequential)
   * 1 Corinthians: